MarkChing0112/S381F-Project-Bookwell-/README.md

 * Step 1: Admin user input the url "http://localhost:8099/admin" to the admin login page.
 * Step 2: after login, the admin user will be go to the admin page to manage book details.

-### Add book:
+### create book:
 * Step 1: Admin click the add book button to create page create a new book.
 * Step 2: Admin input the book information in the fields.
+* Step 3: Admin select an image of book cover page the photo type limited "jpg,jpeg,png".
-* Step 3: Click the "Submit" Button.
+* Step 4: Click the "Submit" Button.

 ### update books:
 * Step 1: Admin select a book of the list and click the edit button go to the edit page.